LamininSolutions/mfsql-connector/source/procedures/spMFClassTableColumns.rst

 The listing will identify the columns added to the table related to Additional properties.

+It will also identify properties that is not used in any class tables, which is handy when trying to remove redundant properties from the vault.

 The procedure combines the data from various dimensions including:

 - MFProperty + MFClass + MFClassProperty for the M-Files property and class usage